 When I married and moved to the U.S., I brought my $25 garage sale sewing machine and just sewed the occasional window treatment or bag as we moved across the States.

-In 2015 I discovered Marie Kondo and vowed to surround myself only with things I loved.
-As a serial shopper, so it was depressing to spend every Saturday shopping only to find that there was nothing I loved in stores.
-Either the colours were off, or the prints were appalling, or the fit was horrible.
-So I started sewing again.
-I’m imminently more patient and finicky than I was 25 years ago, but more than that, I have discovered real joy in the whole process.
+In 2015 I discovered Marie Kondo and vowed to surround myself only with things I love.
+I’m a serial shopper, so it was depressing to spend every Saturday shopping only to find that there was nothing that sparked joy.
+Either the colours were ugly, or the prints were appalling, or the fit was horrible.
+There it was – the impetus to sew again.
+Not only am I filling my closet with stuff I love, I discovered joy in the whole process.